t-system/confluence-to-markdown/README.md

 # Confluence to Markdown converter
-(that works right now but probably not in a few months time)
+(that works right now but probably not in a few months time, but if you tell us we'll fix it!)

 ## Requirements